colyseus/docs/docs/arena/getting-started/create-application.md

 ![New Application Button](../../images/create-new-app.jpg)

-- After logging select **Create A New App** on the top right side of the dashboard.
+- After logging in select **Create A New App** on the top right side of the dashboard.

 - Fill in the application detail fields and select your *Plan* and *Region*